redux-autoform/redux-autoform/readme.md

 **Beta version disclaimer**

     `redux-autoform` is under active development.
 APIs will change and things may still not work as expected.
 If you find any issue, please [report it](https://github.com/gearz-lab/redux-autoform/issues).
-I'll do my best to fix it.
+We'll do my best to fix it.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->